RafiaSabih/pg_mon/README.md

 1. Run make and make install in the pg_mon folder
 2. Add pg_mon to shared_preload_libraries
-3. Run 'create extension pg_mon; ' in client
+3. Run 'create extension pg_mon;' in client

 How to use the extension

 - anytime you may view the contents of the view using 'select * from pg_mon; '
 - Some configuration parameters related to the extension are,
-  - pg_mon.timing - boolean to set if we want to monitor also the execution time of the queries.
+  - pg_mon.enable_timing - boolean to set if we want to monitor also the execution time of the queries.
 Default value is true.
 Note that monitoring queries for execution time is likely to have some execution overheads.